botwiki/botwiki.org/content/bots/index.md

 -- [Stefan](https://twitter.com/fourtonfish), the creator of **Botwiki.org**

+**PS:** I'm working on a series of tutorials and would really appreciate [your input](https://botwiki.org/survey/botmaking-01).
+Thank you!

+Oh and if you want to add your bot, check out [this form](https://botwiki.org/submit-your-bot) instead.

 ![Diving gear -- kind of looks like an old school robot](/content/images/illustrations/diving-gear.jpg){.float-right}

 ### [¶](#browse-bots-by-categories){.pilcrow} Browse bots by categories {#browse-bots-by-categories}